 5.1 General

 This clause will provide information about GTP-C header and whether it is needed to have a specific one for N26.

+The N26 message header shall be conformant to the GTPv2-C message header defined at chapter 5 of 3GPP TS 29.274 [d].

 5.2 Conditions for sending TEID=0 in GTPv2-C header